How to use Rufus to create a bootable USB drive with Windows, Linux, or FreeDOS

 tutorial

-First, download Rufus.
-On its webpage, scroll until you find the download links, and choose the edition you prefer.
-It is worth noting that you can get Rufus as a portable app which you can run once you download it.
+Start by going to the official Rufus website.
+Scroll down a bit until you see the Download section.
+Under it, choose the edition you prefer.
+It’s worth noting that you can get Rufus as a portable app.
+This means you don’t have to install it and you can run it directly once you download it.

 The executable file of Rufus

-When you run Rufus, you should see something like this:
+The executable file of Rufus When you run Rufus, you should see a user interface similar to this:

 How the Rufus app looks like